wojtekxtx/hasnode_articles/cl805llye00o763nvguxlhidx.md

 # Introduction

-The second part of the awesome tools for a web developer is here.
-You loved the first part.
+The second part of the awesome tools for a web developer is [here](https://furiousdev.hashnode.dev/tools-for-web-developer-part-1).

 So let's dive into the resources.